Update to nutrition labels (2019)

 Vitamins A and C will be removed because deficiencies of these nutrients are rare in the US.

-old label (left) vs new label (right)
+Old label (left) vs New label (right)

 The deadline for the new label is January 1st 2020.
 With the deadline nearing I am still surprised by how many manufacturers still haven’t made the switch.
 Fingers crossed that we’ll be seeing this new label everywhere very soon!

-how does this effect my wellness journey?
+How does this effect my wellness journey?

 The new labels are designed to make it easier when you’re standing in the grocery aisle trying to decide what this product really has inside it and what it’s health benefits are (or aren’t).